Deep learning

-Deep learning is part of a broader family of machine learning methods based on artificial neural networks with representation learning.
-Learning can be supervised, semi-supervised or unsupervised.
+In machine learning, deep learning focuses on utilizing multilayered neural networks to perform tasks such as classification, regression, and representation learning.
+The field takes inspiration from biological neuroscience and revolves around stacking artificial neurons into layers and "training" them to process data.
+The adjective "deep" refers to the use of multiple layers (ranging from three to several hundred or thousands) in the network.
+Methods used can be supervised, semi-supervised or unsupervised.

-Deep-learning architectures such as deep neural networks, deep belief networks, deep reinforcement learning, recurrent neural networks, convolutional neural networks and transformers have been applied to fields including computer vision, speech recognition, natural language processing, machine translation, bioinformatics, drug design, medical image analysis, climate science, material inspection and board game programs, where they have produced results comparable to and in some cases surpassing human expert performance.
+Some common deep learning network architectures include fully connected networks, deep belief networks, recurrent neural networks, convolutional neural networks, generative adversarial networks, transformers, and neural radiance fields.
+These architectures have been applied to fields including computer vision, speech recognition, natural language processing, machine translation, bioinformatics, drug design, medical image analysis, climate science, material inspection and board game programs, where they have produced results comparable to and in some cases surpassing human expert performance.

-Artificial neural networks (ANNs) were inspired by information processing and distributed communication nodes in biological systems.
-ANNs have various differences from biological brains.
-Specifically, artificial neural networks tend to be static and symbolic, while the biological brain of most living organisms is dynamic (plastic) and analog.
+Early forms of neural networks were inspired by information processing and distributed communication nodes in biological systems, particularly the human brain.
+However, current neural networks do not intend to model the brain function of organisms, and are generally seen as low-quality models for that purpose.

-The adjective "deep" in deep learning refers to the use of multiple layers in the network.
-Early work showed that a linear perceptron cannot be a universal classifier, but that a network with a nonpolynomial activation function with one hidden layer of unbounded width can.
-Deep learning is a modern variation that is concerned with an unbounded number of layers of bounded size, which permits practical application and optimized implementation, while retaining theoretical universality under mild conditions.
-In deep learning the layers are also permitted to be heterogeneous and to deviate widely from biologically informed connectionist models, for the sake of efficiency, trainability and understandability.

-Definition

-Deep learning is a class of machine learning algorithms that uses multiple layers to progressively extract higher-level features from the raw input.
-For example, in image processing, lower layers may identify edges, while higher layers may identify the concepts relevant to a human such as digits or letters or faces.

 Overview

-Most modern deep learning models are based on artificial neural networks, specifically convolutional neural networks (CNN)s, although they can also include propositional formulas or latent variables organized layer-wise in deep generative models such as the nodes in deep belief networks and deep Boltzmann machines.
+Most modern deep learning models are based on multi-layered neural networks such as convolutional neural networks and transformers, although they can also include propositional formulas or latent variables organized layer-wise in deep generative models such as the nodes in deep belief networks and deep Boltzmann machines.

-In deep learning, each level learns to transform its input data into a slightly more abstract and composite representation.
-In an image recognition application, the raw input may be a matrix of pixels; the first representational layer may abstract the pixels and encode edges; the second layer may compose and encode arrangements of edges; the third layer may encode a nose and eyes; and the fourth layer may recognize that the image contains a face.
-Importantly, a deep learning process can learn which features to optimally place in which level on its own.
+Fundamentally, deep learning refers to a class of machine learning algorithms in which a hierarchy of layers is used to transform input data into a progressively more abstract and composite representation.
+For example, in an image recognition model, the raw input may be an image (represented as a tensor of pixels).
+The first representational layer may attempt to identify basic shapes such as lines and circles, the second layer may compose and encode arrangements of edges, the third layer may encode a nose and eyes, and the fourth layer may recognize that the image contains a face.

+Importantly, a deep learning process can learn which features to optimally place at which level on its own.
+Prior to deep learning, machine learning techniques often involved hand-crafted feature engineering to transform the data into a more suitable representation for a classification algorithm to operate on.
+In the deep learning approach, features are not hand-crafted and the model discovers useful feature representations from the data automatically.
 This does not eliminate the need for hand-tuning; for example, varying numbers of layers and layer sizes can provide different degrees of abstraction.